xubeisi/stjudecab.github.io/_pages/Epigenetics.md

 groupspec: [ "team/", "research/", "publications/" ]
 ---

-## Welcome to SJCAB Epigenetics St. Jude
+## Welcome to CAB Epigenetics St. Jude

 ![]({{ site.url }}{{ site.baseurl }}/images/cab_logo_epi_v1.png){: style="width: 170px; float: left;margin-right: 20px; border: 10px"}

-The SJCAB Epigenetics Group focuses on helping researchers answer biological questions related to regulation through epigenetic mechanisms using the best available tools.
+The CAB Epigenetics Group focuses on helping researchers answer biological questions related to regulation through epigenetic mechanisms using the best available tools.
 We are also interested in establishing new analytic pipelines to enhance researching practices of St. Jude investigators.

 ---
 We mainly expereinced on areas: